Back to top

 • Program slots tend to fill quickly so we encourage you to submit your application as early as possible

-Admission interviews are by invitation only.
-Admissions interviews will be held via Zoom in December 2023 and February 2024.
+Admission interviews are by invitation only and will be held via Zoom:

 1. What personal and family experiences have influenced your interest in a career as a marriage and family therapist?

-5. Describe a time in your life when things didn't go well for you.
+5. Given that this is a clinical program where you will be asked to help people overcome challenging life circumstances, please describe a time in your life when things didn’t go well for you.
 Describe the circumstances of this time and how you handled the challenges associated with it.

-International students: Please submit official English Language Test Scores (TOEFL or IELTS)
+• International students: Official English Language Test Scores (TOEFL or IELTS) See instructions

 Please note, the MSMFT Program does not fit the criteria for STEM Optional Practicum Training for F-1 students.